 This easy chocolate fudge frosting is great for layer cakes and birthday cakes for adults and kids because it's not too sweet, yet not too bitter!

 This is a good chocolate frosting recipe for beginner bakers, unlike a whipped ganache frosting, because it's less prone to curdling or breaking.
-Plus, with ganaches and whipped ganache, temperature can be an issue and there is a window where if your frosting is too warm, it will be too thin, but if it's too cold, and you will have trouble icing your cake with it.
+Plus, with ganaches and whipped ganache, the temperature can be an issue and there is a window where if your frosting is too warm, it will be too thin, but if it's too cold, you will have trouble icing your cake with it.
 Chocolate fudge frosting is more forgiving.

 In this frosting, you'll notice there's sour cream in the ingredient list.
-This contributes a tangy flavour that isn't very noticeable, but it helps to balance out the sweetness of the frosting, so that the chocolate frosting isn't just sugary.
+This contributes a tangy flavour that isn't very noticeable, but it helps to balance out the sweetness of the frosting so that the chocolate frosting isn't just sugary.

 Sour cream provides an acidity here that is hard to beat with any other ingredients.
 That acidity is what makes some canned frosting so addictive, actually!
-Remember, the frosting for Christina Tosi's Milk Bar birthday cake is made with citric acid powder, not so much that the frosting is sour, but just enough to brighten it, adding a complexity to the flavour that you might not expect.
+Remember, the frosting for Christina Tosi's Milk Bar birthday cake is made with citric acid powder, not so much that the frosting is sour, but just enough to brighten it, adding complexity to the flavour that you might not expect.

 This chocolate fudge frosting relies on two sources of chocolate for flavour: melted dark chocolate (70 %) and cocoa powder.
 Using these two together leads to a rich, full-bodied frosting that has more depth than most.
 As always, make sure to use the best chocolate for baking that you can.

 Try adding a little espresso powder to the frosting to add a little bitterness, which may balance the sweetness.
-Also a pinch of salt can do wonders in sweet frostings!
+Also, a pinch of salt can do wonders in sweet frostings!

 I do not suggest substituting any other type of sugar in this frosting recipe.
 The smooth texture of cream cheese frosting has as much to do with the butter and cream cheese as it does the icing sugar.
 You can't replace it here with anything else.
 This is not a baking substitution that I would recommend.